 So, let's jump right back in and continue the discussion.

-"To tell the truth, I just started using the heavier rod a couple years ago, because my father-in-law, who still fishes with an old fashioned wooden stick, was out-fishing me every time we went out.
-I realized it was because he was controlling his Meegs better than I was, using a medium light action rod at the time."
+"To tell the truth, I just started using the heavier rod a couple of years ago, because my father-in-law, who still fishes with an old fashioned wooden stick, was out-fishing me every time we went out.
+I realized it was because he was controlling his Meegs better than I was, using a medium-light action rod at the time."

 According to Girard, you never want your jig to be floppy.
 Instead, you want a direct connection, so you can fully control its every nod, motion, and subtle movement.
 It is worth noting, too, that the Simcoe Stick, as I like to call Girard, spools his reels with yellow coloured, 10-pound test Power Pro braided line, adding an 8-pound test fluorocarbon leader to the end, fashioned from Seaguar Abrazx.
 When he finds the whitefish fussy, or line shy, as sometimes happens later in the season, he downsizes his leader to 6-pound test.

 And now for the juicy part—how Girard presents his Meegs Jig.

 "I open the bail and follow it down on my sonar unit," says Girard.
 "As soon as it hits bottom, I reel it up quickly, 10- to 15-feet, and then let it fall back down on slackline.
 I will do this, three or four times in rapid succession and then rest it on bottom for at least a minute.”

 "If I don't see any activity on the sonar screen, I will bounce the Meegs on the bottom a few times to create a cloud of dust and reel it up and down a few times for visual stimulation.
 Then, I will wait even longer before I do it a second time.
 The reason I do this at the beginning is to let any whitefish that might be in the vicinity know there is something worth grabbing.
 It catches their attention."